milo-ucla/GoogleHangouts_analytics/README.md

 tell you how many words a person sends per message on average

-filter the csv to exclude empty messages and hyperlinked messages generate a cool word cloud
+filter the csv to exclude empty messages and hyperlinked messages

+generate a cool word cloud of the most frequent (uncommon) words used in the chat